ldbc/ldbc_snb_interactive_v1_impls/README.md

 * The default workload contains updates which are persisted in the database.
 Therefore, **the database needs to be reloaded or restored from backup before each run**.
 Use the provided `scripts/backup-database.sh` and `scripts/restore-database.sh` scripts to achieve this.

-* We expect most systems-under-test to use multi-threaded execution for their benchmark runs. **To allow running the updates on multiple threads, the update stream files need to be partitioned accordingly by the generator.** We have [pre-generated](#benchmark-data-sets) these for frequent partition numbers (1, 2, ..., 1024 and 24, 48, 96, ..., 768) and scale factors up to 1000.

 ## Implementations

 We provide two reference implementations: